Receivership: Background to receivership in the UK

-Present significance
+Present situation

 Administrative receivership still forms part of modern insolvency practice.
 Companies that get into financial difficulty today may well have security packages that were created before 15 September 2003, a situation likely to remain common for some years.
-Enforcement is also a significant aspect of the situations where administrative receivership is still permitted – for example, the ability to take control of the entirety of the assets is important in structuring insolvency-remote special purpose companies that issue securities or operate infrastructure projects.
+Enforcement is also a significant aspect of the situations where administrative receivership is still permitted; for example, the ability to take control of the entirety of the assets is important in structuring insolvency-remote special purpose companies that issue securities or operate infrastructure projects.

-In common law jurisdictions outside of the United Kingdom, administrative receivership remains alive and well.
+In common law jurisdictions outside of the United Kingdom, administrative receivership remains popular.
 A number of offshore jurisdictions market transaction structures to banks on the basis that they still retain the freedom to appoint administrative receivers in those jurisdictions.

-Because of their unique role, insolvency legislation usually confers wide powers upon administrative receivers under applicable insolvency law (which is usually concurrent with powers granted under the security document).
+Because of their unique role, insolvency legislation usually confers wide powers on administrative receivers under applicable insolvency law, which is usually concurrent with powers granted under the security document.
 However, the corollary is that administrative receivers are usually required under applicable legislation to file reports in relation to the period of their receivership.

-Ireland process
+Ireland

-Similarly to the United Kingdom process, methods for receiver appointment in Ireland are:
+Similarly to the United Kingdom process, methods for receiver appointment in Ireland are as follows: